xcarlossilva/Library/README.md

 # Library Manager
-LIBRARY is a manager of linked assets in a scene.
+LIBRARY MANAGER is a manager of linked assets in a scene.